TV with Streaming Apps

 A Case Study

-Now that I’ve outlined the various ways I try to save on my streaming services, I thought it’d be helpful to describe my streaming service setup as a case study.
+Now that I’ve outlined various ways to save money on streaming services, I thought it’d be helpful to describe my setup as a case study.

 My “Permanent” Services